EvernodeXRPL/evernode-sdk/hotpocket/reference-client-protocol.md

-# HotPocket references - Client (User) protocols
+# HotPocket references - Client (User) protocol
 Users communicate with Hotpocket via [WebSockets](https://en.wikipedia.org/wiki/WebSocket).
 There is no direct communication between [users](concepts.md#users) and [smart contracts](concepts.md#smart-contract).
 The user communicates with HotPocket, and HotPocket serves as an intermediary between the user and the smart contract.
-There are special protocols for this communication.<br><br> Every message that is being sent to and from HotPocket contains a type field.
+There are special protocol for this communication.<br><br> Every message that is being sent to and from HotPocket contains a type field.
 User messages can be sent and received in [json](https://en.wikipedia.org/wiki/JSON) or [bson](https://en.wikipedia.org/wiki/BSON) formats.
 The format is decided when the initial handshake happens with the user.
 The handshake messages will be in json format.
-The message protocols are described below in a detailed manner.
+The message protocol are described below in a detailed manner.

-## Initiating an user connection
+## Initiating a user connection

 ### User challenge
 When a user establishes a WebSoket connection to HotPocket, a user challenge is sent to the user from HotPocket.